matthewcpaul/mcp/_work/ibm.md

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
-    <p>We introduced “expertise cards” to the practices after the initial launch when we found out that people wanted to see real examples, success stories, and other additions from people in their own company.
-Anyone can contribute any of the three types of expertise — Methods, Stories, and Power Ups — which are tenant specific, meaning they would be unique to another company using this web app.</p>
+    <p>We introduced “expertise cards” to the practices after the initial launch when we learned that people wanted to see real examples, success stories, and other additions from people within their own company.
+Anyone can contribute any of the three types of expertise — Methods, Stories, and Power Ups — which are tenant specific, meaning they would be unique to any company using this web app.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/ibm/agile-playbook-method.png" alt="Expertice cards contributed by users">